 The Music Technology and Business minor is geared for students interested in music history/literature and music theory, but who are particularly interested in a hands-on minor that explores the technological side of music.
 Students take classes in the Music Technology Lab and the new Recording Studio.

-The Musical Theatre minor combines acting, movement, and music (with an emphasis on vocal training) for students interested in having a minor focus that combines the department's emphasis on music and dance in partnership with the Department of Theatre.
+The Musical Theatre minor combines acting, movement, and music (with an emphasis on vocal training) for students interested in having a minor focus that combines study in music, dance, and theatre.